Cannabinoids

 Cannabinoids are Bisphasic

 Many of the cannabinoids are considered BIPHASIC, meaning a small dose may have one effect, but a large dose may have the opposite effect.
+There are numerous reports of low THC doses being very effective, but larger doses actually make the symptoms worse (anxiety and pain, for example).
 That's why the phrase, "start LOW (dose) and go SLOW (increasing that dose)" is so important.

 There probably is a "sweet spot" cannabinoid amount for your goals that is likely NOT the same sweet spot as your best friend.
 We all have a unique body chemistry and have different expectations, tolerances, and goals.